LewisCM14/rock-paper-scissors/README.md

 * A special thank you to my mentor Can Sucullu.

+* Thanks to Scott from the Code Institude tutor support team, who helped me develop my understanding of JS throughout this project.

-* Thanks to my peers on Slack who responded to my questions.
+* Finally thanks to my peers on Slack who responded to my questions.

 - **Content**

-    * I used the breakpoints listed on https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/ for me media queries
+    * I used the breakpoints listed on [FreeCodeCamp](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) for my media queries.

+    * I used this tutorial on [Local Storage](https://www.youtube.com/watch?v=T9GWHFDcELQ&ab_channel=ZacGordon) to aid in writing the code for my high score functions.

+    * I used this tutorial on [writing a timer](https://www.youtube.com/watch?v=_a4XCarxwr8&ab_channel=WEBCIFAR) to help in developing my countdown functions.

+    *  I used this [tutorial](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=1730s&ab_channel=freeCodeCamp.org) for help in developing the main game functions and glow classes on my results container.

 - **Media**

+    * No media has been used on this project.